 Cheating of any type will not be tolerated.
 Students who choose to cheat face a failing grade, detention, suspension, and/or expulsion.
-A student athlete or student involved in extra-curricular activities who is involved in cheating will also be unable to participate in sports/extra-curricular competition.
+A student athlete or student involved in extra-curricular activities who is involved in cheating will also be unable to participate in sports/extra-curricular competitions for one week.